-Where the Athlete or other Person admits an anti-doping rule violation after being confronted with the anti-doping rule violation by the UIM and agrees to Consequences acceptable to the UIM and WADA, at their sole discretion, then: (a) the Athlete or other Person may receive a reduction in the period of Ineligibility based on an assessment by the UIM and WADA of the application of Articles 10.1 through 10.7 to the asserted anti-doping rule violation, the seriousness of the violation, the Athlete or other Person's degree of Fault and how promptly the Athlete or other Person admitted the violation; and (b) the period of Ineligibility may start as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
+Where the Athlete or other Person admits an anti-doping rule violation after being confronted with the anti-doping rule violation by the UIM and agrees to Consequences acceptable to the UIM and WADA, at their sole discretion, then: (a) the Athlete or other Person may receive a reduction in the period of Ineligibility based on an assessment by the UIM and WADA of the application of Articles 10.1 through 10.7 to the asserted anti-doping rule violation, the seriousness of the violation, the Athlete or other Person admitted the violation; and (b) the period of Ineligibility may start as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
 In each case,

-&lt;sup>54 [Comment to Article 10.8.1: For example, if the UIM alleges that an Athlete has violated Article 2.1 for Use of an anabolic steroid and asserts the applicable period of Ineligibility is four (4) years, then the Athlete may unilaterally reduce the period of Ineligibility to three (3) years by admitting the violation and accepting the three (3) year period of Ineligibility within the time specified in this Article, with no further reduction allowed.
-This resolves the case without any need for a hearing.]
+^{54 [}Comment to Article 10.8 : For example, if the UIM alleges that an Athlete has violated Article 2.1 for Use of an anabolic steroid and asserts the applicable period of Ineligibility is four (4) years, then the Artiblet may uniformly induce the proof of Ineligibility to three (3) years by admitting the violation and accepting the three (3) year period of Ineligibility to three (3) years by admitting the violation and accepting the three (3) year period of Ineligibility within the time specified in this Article, with no further reduction allowed.
+This revolves the case without any need for a hearing.

-[Comment to Article 10.7.2: This Article is intended to apply when an Athlete or other Person comes forward and admits to an anti-doping rule violation in circumstances where no Anti-Doping Organization is aware that an anti-doping rule violation might have been committed.
-It is not intended to apply to circumstances where the admission occurs after the Athlete or other Person believes he or she is about to be caught.
-The amount by which Ineligibility is reduced should be based on the likelihood that the Athlete or other Person would have been caught had he or she not come forward voluntarily.]
+^{51 [}Comment to Article 10.7.2: This Article is intended to apply when an Althete or other Person comes forward and admits to an anti-doping rule violation in circumstances where no Anti-Doping Organization is aware that an anti-doping rule violation might have been committed.
+It is not intended to apply to circumstances where the admission occurs after the Althlete or other Person believes he or she is about to be caught.
+The amount by which Ineligibility is reduced should be based on the likelihood that the Althlete or other Person would have been caught that he hor she not come forward voluntarily.]